olsgo/MaxPyLang/README.md

 MaxPyLang is a Python package for metaprogramming of MaxMSP that uses Python to generate and edit Max patches.
 MaxPyLang allows users to move freely between text-based Python programming and visual programming in Max, making it much easier to implement dynamic patches, random patches, mass-placement and mass-connection of objects, and other easily text-programmed techniques.

+As a text-based interface to MaxMSP, MaxPyLang enables vibecoding of Max patches.
+Provide an example to your tool of choice (Claude code, Cursor, etc), and ask for the patch you would like.
+Tutorial coming soon.

 ## Installation

+We publish our package on Pypi as [MaxPyLang](https://pypi.org/project/maxpylang/).
+It is easiest to install from there.

 ```bash
 python3 -m venv .venv